The 20th Annual Grasslands Trail Run will be held on Saturday, March 17, 2018.

 The race uses a series of trails that start and finish at TADRA Point Trailhead.
 The half marathon uses the blue trail; the marathon uses the white and blue trails; and 50-mile runners will start with a correction loop, followed by the blue, white, yellow and red trails.
 The course map shows all loops with aid stations marked.

 This is a cupless race.
 Please bring your own hydration device to carry and consume fluids on the course.
-Water and endurance drink will be available at all aid stations along with favorite food items such as peanut butter and jelly sandwiches, potato chips, Oreos, fig newtons, soda, and more.
+Water and endurance drink will be available at all aid stations along with favorite food items such as bananas, oranges, peanut butter and jelly sandwiches, potato chips, Oreos, fig cookies, soda, Salt Stick and much more.

 Supplies for 50-Mile and Marathon participants can be left in drop bags at the Start/Finish aid station.
 Remember to pick up your drop bag at the end of the race.